 Rash in the shape of a butterfly across your cheeks

 Joint pain and swelling

-Your doctor may also order this test if he or she has concerns about your kidney function or you have signs of chronic hepatitis.
+Your healthcare provider may also order this test if he or she has concerns about your kidney function or you have signs of chronic hepatitis.
 If you have already been diagnosed with an autoimmune disease, you may have this test to monitor its progress.

-If your doctor suspects lupus, you may have a number of other blood tests to see how your immune system is functioning.
+If your healthcare provider suspects lupus, you may have a number of other blood tests to see how your immune system is functioning.
 These may include:

 Tests to measure antibodies in your blood

 Sedimentation rate, or ESR, and C-reactive protein tests, which measure inflammation

 Panels of tests to determine whether your kidneys, liver, and muscles are involved

 Many things may affect your lab test results.
 These include the method each lab uses to do the test.
 Even if your test results are different from the normal value, you may not have a problem.
 To learn what the results mean for you, talk with your healthcare provider.